2025 applications are Open

 among others

-The Four Tracks
+The Six Tracks

 Computer Science Education Research (CER): In this track, you will learn how to create, improve and evaluate interactive learning content, instructional materials, learning technologies, and analytics for computer science education.
 You will learn how this design process is informed by existing CER research, and to use your results to further understand how people learn computer science, as well as how to improve their learning.
 CER is an interdisciplinary field that draws on education research, computer science, psychology, and other related fields to investigate questions related to computer science learning and teaching.
 For more on CER, see Dr. Amy Ko’s CER FAQ.